Promos

 "(program repeats both sides)"

-The front cover has a Strictly Commercial photo, and the back cover has a track list plus this Zappa quote:
+The front cover has a Strictly Commercial photo, and the back cover

 Everything is in the colour scheme of red, black & white and grayscale.